Bill Wentworth: Public service career

-Returning to Australia aged 23, he briefly worked as a factory hand at Lever Brothers in Balmain, Sydney, before becoming Secretary to the Attorney General of New South Wales, Sir Henry Manning.
+Returning to Australia aged 23, Wentworth worked briefly as a factory hand at Lever Brothers in Balmain, Sydney, before becoming Secretary to the Attorney General of New South Wales, Sir Henry Manning.
 Then he joined the New South Wales public service as an economic advisor to the Premier's Department and the Treasury, a position from which he resigned in 1937 in protest against what he saw as the state conservative government's timid economic policies.
 He was an early exponent of Keynesianism and favoured an expansion of state credit.

 Early political involvement

 From 1941 to 1943 Wentworth served in the Australian Army in administrative positions.
 At the 1943 federal election, he stood as an independent for the House of Representatives seat of Wentworth (named after his great-grandfather), arguing for an all-party "national government".
 He polled 20 per cent of the vote against United Australia Party incumbent Eric Harrison.
 However, his preferences allowed Harrison to see off a spirited challenge from Labor candidate Jessie Street.

+Later in 1943, Wentworth joined the newly created Liberal Democratic Party and was chairman of its training group.
+He resigned from the party in December 1943 after coming into conflict with the executive, subsequently accusing party chair Ernest White of behaving in an "undemocratic fashion".